-The payment must be equal to one hundred percent of the net cost of all unused, unsold and undamaged complete farm implements or equipment, machinery or repair parts and stock of parts, attachments in new condition which have been purchased by the retailer from the wholesaler, manufacturer or distributor within the thirty-six months immediately preceding notification by either party of intent to cancel or discontinue the contract, including the transportation charges to the retailer.
+The payment must be equal to one hundred percent of the net cost of all unused, unsold and undamaged complete farm implements or equipment, machinery or attachments in new condition which have been purchased by the retailer from the wholesaler, manufacturer or distributor within the thirty-six months immediately preceding notification by either party of intent to cancel or discontinue the contract and one hundred percent of the net cost of all demonstration or rental equipment that has not been retailed to an end user less a reasonable downward adjustment to reflect depreciation relating to such demonstration or rental activity, including the transportation charges to the retailer.
 Idaho Stat.
 Ann. § 28-23-101.
-However, the payment or credit for demonstration or rental equipment that has not been retailed to an end user must be "a sum equal to the depreciated value of the equipment."
-Id.
 The wholesaler, manufacturer or distributor must also pay to the retailer a reasonable reimbursement for services performed in connection with the assembly and predelivery inspections of the farm equipment and attachments.
 Id.
-In addition, the supplier assumes ownership of farm implements or equipment, machinery or repair parts and stock FOB the dealer location.
+In addition, the supplier assumes ownership of farm implements or equipment, machinery or attachments FOB the dealer location.
 Id.